andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 }
 ```

-In Catalog add an instruction to template-container to save `'catalog'` to `backFromDetailsTo`:
+On the *Catalog* tab, add an instruction to the template-container to save `'catalog'` to `backFromDetailsTo`:

 ```html {4,9}
 <div v-for="(rest, i) in restaurants">